Brown Butter Banana Blondies (Chewy Banana Blondie Bars)

 • Party tray: Cut into smaller squares for a crowd.
 They disappear fast.

-• Gift idea: Wrap 4 squares in parchment and tie with string.
+• Gift idea: Wrap 4 squares in parchment and tie with a string.
 Simple.
 Cute.
 People love it.

 Frequently Asked Questions